andrew/ultimate-awesome/README.md

 - [awesome-bimanual-manipulation](https://github.com/Skylark0924/awesome-bimanual-manipulation) - Robot bimanual manipulation / dual-arm manipulation .
 - [awesome](https://github.com/tendermint/awesome) - Collection of resources for all things Tendermint.
 - [component-based-theming](https://github.com/aleksip/component-based-theming) - Resources for component-based theming with Drupal and Twig.
+- [awesome-circom](https://github.com/arnaucube/awesome-circom) - A curated list of repos related to Circom.
+- [fucking-awesome-nextjs](https://github.com/correia-jpv/fucking-awesome-nextjs) - 📔 📚 A curated list of awesome resources : books, videos, articles about using Next.js  With repository stars⭐ and forks🍴.
 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.
 - [awesome-opensees](https://github.com/Hanlin-Dong/awesome-opensees) - A curated list of OpenSees resources.
 - [fucking-awesome-go](https://github.com/hvnsweeting/fucking-awesome-go) - Awesome-go with :octocat: :star: and :fork_and_knife: .